 Wow, that’s quite a bit of difference between the Costco and Wal-Mart pharmacies; $36.54 to be exact.
 As you can see, Wal-Mart is way higher on the Clarithromycin and Fluconazole but actually cheaper on the Leucovorin, and about the same but still higher on the Methotrexate.
 Obviously, in a normal month I’m not getting the Clarithromycin (antibiotics), so even if I take that out of the total, the cost at Wal-Mart is $75.95 per month, whereas Costco is just $58.86; that’s a difference of $17.09.
 If I add up the yearly cost, my total at Wal-Mart would be $911.40 versus Costco’s $706.32, for a difference of $205.08.
 That’s pretty substantial and the difference is like getting free prescriptions at Costco every 3.4 months (that’s roughly 3.5 months of ‘free’ prescriptions at Costco).
 That’s kind of amazing and shocking when you figure it out like that, huh?

-Obviously, I would suggest that anyone getting regular prescriptions filled someplace that than Costco, check out the prices at Costco because you could be losing lots and lots of money every month.
+Obviously, I would suggest that anyone getting regular prescriptions filled someplace other than Costco, check out the prices at Costco because you could be losing lots and lots of money every month.
 And, you don’t even have to be a Costco member to get the benefit of their low drug prices in their pharmacy.